 Child support can help ensure that your child receives important care and services.
 Determining eligibility and the amount of child support can be a complicated task.
-If you need help determining your eligibility, you may want to speak with a local family law attorney experienced in handling child support cases.
+If you need help determining your eligibility for child support, you may want to speak with a local family law attorney experienced in handling these types of cases.